 Dalkey local, Justin Moylan has been selected to run alongside Cllr.
-Cormac Devlin in next year’s Local Elections in the new seven-seat Dún Laoghaire Ward.
+Cormac Devlin in the Local Elections which will take place on Friday 24th May in the new seven-seat Dún Laoghaire Ward.

 The two-candidate strategy is part of Fianna Fáil’s plan to increase its representation on Dún Laoghaire-Rathdown County Council.
 The party currently has 8 out of 40 seats and is planning to increase that number in the local elections in May 2019.